Chrissie21/Simple_flask_WebApp/README.md

 # 📝 Flask Notes Web App

-A simple, secure notes web application built with **Flask** to demonstrate backend development skills including user authentication, form handling, database modeling, and RESTful routing.
+A simple, secure notes web application built with **Flask** that includes user authentication, form handling, database modeling, and RESTful routing.
 Users can register, log in, add notes, and delete them.
 The app uses **Flask-Login** for session management and **Bootstrap 4** for styling.

 ---